QuantConnect/lean-cli/README.md

-  --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-use-sandbox [live|paper]
+  --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-environment [live|paper]
-                                  Whether the developer sandbox should be used --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]
+                                  Whether the developer sandbox should be used --oanda-environment [Practice|Trade]
-                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]
+                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]